FlowFuse/docker-compose/README.md

 6. Depending on what OS you are running on, the core project has one binary dependency that needs to be rebuilt for it to work inside Docker - `bcrypt`.
-  The super hacky way to get that to work is to edit `flowforge/package.json` and modifiy the `serve` task to first reinstall that module:
+  The super hacky way to get that to work is to edit `flowforge/package.json` and modify the `serve` task to first reinstall that module:
   ```
   "serve": "npm uninstall bcrypt && npm install bcrypt && npm-run-all --parallel build-watch start-watch"
   ```